vertec-io/smb-techstack/guides/ProxMox/ct-linux-container.md

 - **Comment**: You can enter something like "Allow SSH" for your reference.
 - **Log Level**: Choose nolog unless you want to log every SSH connection attempt.

 ### NOTE: if connecting via PuTTY, saved sessions can become corrupt.
 Just enter the connection details manually instead.
+You can try deleting saved configs and recreating them.

 ## Adding Users to Container: